andrew2020wit/bilingua-dealer/README.md

 # Bilingua Dealer

-Bilingua is a text (book), which contains some original text, and its translation (bilingual book).

 ## Bilingua Dealer is a server-less web-application which allows:

-- Create a bilingua book (with the original text, and some translation service like Google-translation).
+- Create a bilingual book (with the original text, and some translation service like Google-translation).
 - Read bilingua books.
 - Edit bilingua books.
 - Learn the foreign language, using additional functionality like "fragments".